LifeLock vs. Experian: Compared & Reviewed

 Several users reported receiving the same alert over and over, even after they’d cleared it.
 I didn’t experience any problems, but I thought it worth mentioning, given the number of people who reported it as an issue.

-Experian IdentityWorks doesn’t have a bad alerts dashboard by any means.
+Experian doesn’t have a bad alert dashboard by any means.
 It’s streamlined and provides the information you need for each alert.
 It’s not quite as pretty as LifeLock’s dashboard, but I have no complaints about its functionality.

 Financial and Credit Monitoring